 The above locations where consumers can sell aluminum cans often come with some conditions to the purchase.
 This may involve washing each can thoroughly as well as crushing them.
 This process ensures the cans are up to an acceptable standard for the party buying the metal.
 It also deters unwanted bacteria, insects and rodents.

-Where Can I Find Aluminum Cans To Recycle?
+Where To Find Aluminum Cans To Recycle

 - Public parks